zhan4429/Container101_2021/Container101_turtorial.md

 1. Go to: https://cloud.sylabs.io/, and generate a Sylabs account.
 2. Create a new `Access Tokens`, and copy it to clipboard.
 3. SSH login to our clusters, and run `singularity remote login` in terminal and paste the access token at the prompt.
-4. Then you can remotely build your own singularity image in the cluster.
+4. Then you can remotely build your own singularity image on the cluster.

 Example: build our own prokka container
 [Prokka](https://github.com/tseemann/prokka) is a widely used tool for rapid prokaryotic genome annotation.